zaataylor/ideas/README.md

 - [**_NA_**] `InTouch`
     - From what I've heard and experienced, it can be kind of difficult to keep in touch with old friends as we get older and people start to pair off, have kids, move across the country, etc. Why not start an email-based "life newsletter", where every few months, you email your list of subscribers -- friends, family -- about how your life is going?
 This could serve to help maintain or even strengthen otherwise dwindling relationships, sparking conversations that might not have occurred otherwise.
 One could potentially use gentle, software-based "pokes" to remind oneself to send out an update if it's been awhile.

+- [**_NA_**] `SSNs -> Small Social Networks`
+    - This idea came from [this](https://runyourown.social/) article by Darius Kazemi.
+Essentially, the idea is to host a social network for yourself and a relatively small group of friends.
+It seems relatively straightforward, but I think there's a lot of potential for ideas such as this to gain more traction and public appeal in the future, especially now that many people are [reeling](https://www.wired.com/story/stop-doomscrolling/) from the mental/emotional toll incurred by participating in huge social media platforms like Twitter and Facebook.
+Small social networks offer an opportunity for experiencing deeper, more contextualized relationships with others online.
+Also, I'm fascinated by the fact that, as the article states, a small social network allows you to make custom features(!) and onboarding(!) for users.

 ### Technology and Social Change